 Sign in to Bittrex.

-In the navigation bar at the top right click Orders.
+In the navigation bar at the top right click Transactions.

-Drag and drop the CSV file(s) to where it says Upload CSV.
-Divly will import the transactions.
+In Divly, drag and drop both the CSV file(s) to where it says Upload CSV.
+Divly will import the transactions and calculate your taxes.

 If you have any other issues calculating your Bittrex taxes, feel free to contact our support team which is available via the online chat on the bottom right hand corner of our website.
 Good luck!